o2r-project/api/docs/compendium/substitute.md

 # Substitute two compendia

 Substitution is the combination of an base ERC and an overlay ERC.
 A user can choose files from the overlay ERC that will replace files of the base ERC or will be uniquely added.
+Additionally the user can choose, if the metadata of the base ERC will be adopted for substitution or there will be a new extraction of the metadata for the substituted ERC, that will be merged into the existing metadata of the base ERC.

 ## Create substitution